po1sigala/live/01-Class-Content/04-Web-APIs-dev/01-Activities/24-Stu_Local-Storage-Objects/README.md

   * It's done when I click on the `save` button and the form's current values are stored in a object.

-  * It's done when the object is saved as a single key-value pair using `localStorage`.
+  * It's done when the object is saved as a string using `localStorage`.

   ## 💡 Hints